Turner-Engineering/autosa/README.md

 Windows is the recommended operating system for AutosaVersion 2022 Q3.
 It has not been tested on other operating systems.

 ### Autosa Installation
+**Autosa has only been tested on Windows 10 and Windows 11 devices**

 1. Download and Install [NI-VISA Version 2022 Q3](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html) for Windows.
 This allows Autosa to communicate with the instrument.
    1. This will download the NI package manager from which you will install NI-VISA